Shimell/DiscordWhitelisterSpigot/README.md

 ### Set Up:

-Config file is located at: (server-root)/plugins/DiscordWhitelister - this needs a valid bot token and valid channel id(s) to work.
+Config file is located at: `(server-root)/plugins/DiscordWhitelister/discord-whitelister.yml`, **this needs a valid bot token and valid channel id(s) to work**.
 To create a Discord application and/or find your discord bot token, follow this link: https://discordapp.com/developers/applications/

+Here is a short video showing all the steps needed to configure the bot: https://youtu.be/OqaeItuLefU

+### Backwards compatibility (Only applies to versions lower than v1.2.0)

+Version 1.2.0 onwards are not compatible with version 1.1.x and lower.
+This is due to the layout of user-list.yml being changed.
+You will need to remove user-list.yml manually and let the plugin create a new one.
+If you upgrade without doing so, registration will not work correctly.